 - A permanent exclusion of capital gains from the sale of an investment in an Opportunity Fund if held for at least 10 years.
 This exclusion only applies to gains accrued after an investment in an Opportunity Fund.

 How do I invest in a Qualified Opportunity Fund?

 To receive these tax benefits you must invest in a Qualified Opportunity Fund (QOF).
 The QOF must maintain 90% of its assets in a QOZ to qualify as a Qualified Opportunity Fund.
 A QOF is a self-designated fund by the trade or business operating the fund.
 These funds must be set up as either partnerships or corporations for the purpose of investing in QOZ property.
 These assets must be acquired after December 31, 2017, and have originated with the business or be substantially improved from the existing asset base.
 To be substantially improved, assets purchased must have an equal amount of dollars spent to improve the property.
 For example, an asset purchased for $100 used, must have an additional $100 spent to improve the asset.

 Now that you are ready to invest in a Qualified Opportunity Fund, help low-income communities and save some money, contact us to talk with one of our many tax planning and investment specialists.

 Tax Manager - Real Estate

 Jonathan McGuire, CPA

 Aldrich CPAs + Advisors

 Jonathan has over eight years of experience providing strategic tax planning and compliance expertise to private middle-market clients.
-He has a deep focus as a real estate CPA, working with investors, developers, realtors, property managers, and other professional service providers in real estate.
+He has a deep focus as a real estate accountant, working with investors, developers, realtors, property managers, and other professional service providers in real estate.
 He works with a wide range of property types ranging from single…